 Your Staff Turnover Score: _____ points

-Why it matters: 1 in 4 UK care homes is in financially precarious condition.
+Why it matters: A significant number of UK care homes face financial pressures.
 When homes fail, residents face traumatic emergency moves—often to whatever bed is available, not what's best for them.

 | Finding | Severity | Points |